pve-loong64-port/proxmox-backup/docs/system-booting.rst

   # proxmox-boot-tool format /dev/sda2

-To setup an existing, unmounted ESP located on ``/dev/sda2`` for inclusion in Proxmox Backup's kernel update synchronization mechanism, use the following:
+To setup an existing, unmounted ESP located on ``/dev/sda2`` for inclusion in Proxmox Backup Server's kernel update synchronization mechanism, use the following:

 .. code-block:: console